- Ranked Choice Voting

 https://e.infogram.com/f4ff3f81-be7b-46c2-8b40-fa5850fdaeef?src=embed2018 Plurality Winsnoborder:none;allowfullscreen5507460

 Sometimes, the winner of a single-winner RCV election does not have a majority of total votes cast.
 A winner is declared when a candidate has a majority of votes which are active in that round of counting, which excludes ballots which have become exhausted.
-This has happened in 63 out of 343 elections, or 18% of the time.
+This has happened in 63 out of 344 elections, or 18% of the time.
 As noted by Burnett and Kogan, ballot exhaustion is sometimes due to jurisdiction limiting the maximum number of rankings to three.
+53 out of 63 elections in which the winner had fewer than 50% of first-round votes occurred in elections which limited voters to three rankings.
 You can learn more about the majority criterion with RCV in our FAQ.

 RCV and Incumbents